This is the Januray 13, 2014 revision of the UltraViolet FAQ.

 The first phase provides the account and Library system but focuses on streaming access.
-The second phase adds download services for UltraViolet players, and will begin when UltraViolet files and players become available in the market.
+The second phase adds shareable downloads for UltraViolet players, and will begin when UltraViolet files and players become available in the market.
 UltraViolet rights purchased in phase 1 will automatically extend to downloads in phase 2.

 UltraViolet supports any form of video — movies, TV shows, and so on— as long as the content owner licenses it for use in the UltraViolet ecosystem.

 Not yet, although it could add support in the future.

 No, UltraViolet is intended for commercial content.
 Although an UltraViolet service could combine your Library and your personal content.
 See 4.5 for more on personal video.

 Yes.
 Each UltraViolet user has their own parental control settings.
 Parents can set the maximum rating level for their children (and perhaps the children's grandparents), which limits what the children can purchase, what they can see when the view the Library, and what they can stream.
 Users can also separately set parental controls on their UltraViolet players.

 UltraViolet does not restrict what movies are made available through the system.
 The ratings information identifies adult content, and the UltraViolet parental control feature allows each user (or the parent of an underage user) to choose whether or not they can see adult content.

 UltraViolet currently provides only electronic sell-through (EST).
 In other words, you can buy movies but you can't yet rent or subscribe.
 DECE plans to add more business models in future versions.